Specialized Consulting MCAS • POTS • Histamine & Mold-Related Conditions

 My Body Feels Overstimulated

-Loud sounds, bright lights, crying on TV can trigger agitation and overstimulation.
+Loud sounds, bright lights, crying on TV trigger me and make me agitated, overstimulated and sometimes even panic.

 Meet the Founders